Exact Hard Monotonic Attention for Character-Level Transduction: A Neural Parameterization with Enforced Monotonicity

 \section{A Neural Parameterization with Enforced Monotonicity}

-The goal of this section is to take the $1^\text{st}$-order model of \cref{sec:hard-attention} and show how we can straight-forwardly enforce monotonic alignments.
+The goal of this section is to take the $1^\text{st}$-order model of \cref{sec:hard-attention} and show how we can straight-forwardly enforce the monotonicity of the alignments.
 We will achieve this by adding structural zeros to the distribution, which will still allow us to perform efficient inference with dynamic programming.
 We follow the neural parameterization of \newcite{wu2018hard}.
-The source string $\xx$ is represented by a sequence of character embeddings vectors, which are fed into an encoder bidirectional LSTM \citep{hochreiter1997long} to produce hidden state representations $\ench_j $.
-The emission distribution $p(\yy_i \mid a_i, \yy_{< i}, \xx)$ depends on these encodings $\ench_j$ and the decoder hidden states $\dech_i$, produced by
+The source string $\xx$ is represented by a sequence of character embedding vectors, which are fed into an encoder bidirectional LSTM \citep{hochreiter1997long} to produce hidden state representations $\ench_j $.
+The emission distribution $p(y_i \mid a_i, \yy_{< i}, \xx)$ depends on these encodings $\ench_j$ and the decoder hidden states $\dech_i$, produced by

 where $\dece$ encodes target characters into character embeddings.
 The tag embedding $\tagh$ is produced by